 The study includes data collection activities during a base year and two option years.
 During the Base Year, surveys will be conducted with all State Agency Child Nutrition Directors and a sample of SFA Directors.
 If exercised, Option Years 2 and 3 will include follow-up surveys with SFA Directors and State Agency Child Nutrition Directors that participated in the Base Year.
 The surveys will be designed to provide a cross-sectional “snapshot” of CN program characteristics as well as longitudinal estimates of year-to-year changes in operations.
 Specific issues to be addressed by each survey will be determined in consultation with FNS staff based on their current policy needs.

-In addition to the follow-up surveys with SFA Directors and State Child Nutrition Directors, Option Years 2 and 3 may expand data collection to include two new activities: (1) on-site data collection at a sample of 125 SFAs and (2) a survey of elementary, middle, and high schools nested within the SFAs that participated in the Base Year.
+In addition to the follow-up surveys with SFA Directors and State Child Nutrition Directors, Option Years 2 and 3 may expand data collection to include two new activities: (1) on-site data collection at a sample of 125 SFAs and (2) a survey of elementary, middle, and high schools [schools or students?
+Pg.
+2 references students.] nested within the SFAs that participated in the Base Year.
 On-site data collection may include: observation of school meals; observation of competitive food availability; interviews or focus groups with principals, kitchen staff, parents or students; or review of financial records with school food service staff and/or business managers.
-The school survey will be used to gather information about how schools implement the SBP and NSLP that is not easily ascertainable from State Agencies or SFAs.
+The school survey will be used to gather information about how schools implement the SBP [define this] and NSLP [define this] that is not easily ascertainable from State Agencies or SFAs.

 PART A: JUSTIFICATION